bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 `weather` and `season` seemed to influence demand.
 However, `count` was much lower in spring than other seasons.
 Perhaps the service launched that spring, or DC gets terrible weather in spring (snow, etc).

-Weather had 4 categorical values, but weather = 4 only appeared in three observations (among 10,000+ records).
+`weather` had 4 categorical values, but `weather` = 4 only appeared in three observations (among 10,000+ records).
 This caused problems in modeling because the value would sometimes only appear in validation, but not training.

 ![Boxplot: Weather and Season](plots/weather-season-boxplot-histo.png "Boxplot: Weather and Season")